feature-hub/feature-hub/README.md

 by creating libraries, there are features that can only, or more easily, be achieved by creating Feature Services:

-Enable Feature Apps to...

-- ...share state to ensure a consistent user experience.
+- Share state across Feature Apps to ensure a consistent user experience.
-- ...share browser APIs not intended for shared use (e.g. History, LocalStorage).
+- Share browser APIs and resources not intended for shared use (e.g. History, LocalStorage).
-- ...share configuration, but only maintain it once.
+- Share configuration across Feature Apps, but only maintain it once.
-- ...work together that have been developed for different Feature Service API versions.

 ## Monorepo Packages